nasa-raspberry-si/evaluation/docs/evaluation-protocol.md

 * Integration Testing: Testing interfacing/integration of Autonomy with the Testbeds.

-* Test Case Executiona for Evaluation: Evaluating the performance of Autonomy
+* Test Case Execution for Evaluation: Evaluating the performance of Autonomy

 We use the following tools/data: `rostest`, `unittest` (python), `gtest` (c++), `Logs`, `RQT`, `ROSBag`, `RViz`, `SymPy`